jotangutierrez/card-detection-test/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 **For reviewers:** _Web functionality is provided for demonstration purposes, maybe a `.env` file is required currently to run properly Jest-Babel-React, due to a version mismatch between create-react-app and jest.
-Please refer to https://github.com/facebook/create-react-app/issues/7169 for more information about thi issue.
+Please refer to https://github.com/facebook/create-react-app/issues/7169 for more information about this issue.
 Credit card detector function is located in Services directory, and test suite in `__tests__` directory inside `src`._

 ## Available Scripts